 We understand that the NDIS is a big change and can cause a lot of worry and uncertainty.
 We also understand that it can be tricky to fully understand all the changes and what you need to do.
 Staff at Merri Health are here to help you and to make sure you feel supported throughout the process.

 Keep asking questions and speak to staff about any questions you have.
-We will also be having regular information sessions, so keep an eye on this board for upcoming events.

 When I start receiving NDIS services, what will happen to my New Start Allowance?